Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver

 which greatly resembles the quadratic convergence of Newton-CG, but in terms of $ \vnorm{\bggk} $ in lieu of $ \vnorm{\xxk - \xx^{\star}} $.
-For strongly-convex objectives, \cref{eq:quadratic_grad} coincides exactly with the well-known bound on $ \vnorm{\bgg} $ in the literature, e.g., see \cite[Eqn.\ (9.33)]{boyd2004convex}. \end{remark}
+For strongly-convex objectives, \cref{eq:quadratic_grad} coincides exactly with the well-known bound on $ \vnorm{\bgg} $ in the literature, e.g., see \cite[Eqn.\ (9.33)]{boyd2004convex}.
+For comparison, the local convergence rate of the Newton-type method proposed in \cite{mishchenko2021regularized} for strongly-convex objectives is superlinear. \end{remark}